Photo: Former Fisher County Texas Jail by Larry D. Moore, CC BY 4.0, via Wikimedia Commons · CC BY 4.0

 $ All Ages Family: High

-Old Knox County Courthouse, 1886 Romanesque-Gothic building in downtown Knoxville, Tennessee
+Old Knox County Courthouse, an 1885 brick Victorian building with prominent clock tower at 300 Main Street in downtown Knoxville, Tennessee

 Prison / Reformatory